guildeno/guildeno/README.md

 # WIP

 This module is still version 0 so heavy in development.
 Expect breaking changes without a major bump.
+In addition to that, Guilded's API is also in development as of now.
+This means that bots could stop working unexpectedly.

 Right now Guildeno isn't my top priority so version 1 may come late.